maxhumber/mummify/README.md

 mummify.log(f'Test accuracy: {accuracy}')
 ```

-View model history at the command line with:
+Inspect model history at the command line with:

 ```sh
 mummify history
 ```

-And peek at the the logged messages with:
+And peek at the logged messages at the command line with:

 ```sh
 cat mummify.log
 ```

-Switch to an earlier model version:
+Switch to an earlier version of the model:

 ```sh
 mummify switch <id>
 ```

-`mummify` will persist snapshots and the `mummify.log` through switches so that you can quickly move between past versions of your model.
+`mummify` will persist snapshots and the `mummify.log` file between switches.

 #### Installation